 According to a survey conducted by the higher education market research firm Art & Science Group, about one in six high school seniors say they definitely or most likely will change their plans to attend college this fall because of the coronavirus.
 Of those, 16 percent say they will take a gap year.

 A gap year is a period of time between high school and college when students take a break from their studies to pursue other activities, which could include travel, work or volunteering.
 Although interest in taking a gap year has risen, the COVID-19 pandemic makes it a complicated decision.

-We spoke with Dr. Adam Weyhaupt, Interim Vice President for Academic Affairs at Fontbonne, and Mary Giunta, College and Career Counselor at Affton High School, about the pros and cons students should consider before taking a gap year.
+We spoke with Dr. Adam Weyhaupt, Vice President for Academic Affairs at Fontbonne, and Mary Giunta, College and Career Counselor at Affton High School, about the pros and cons students should consider before taking a gap year.

 Why are more students considering taking a gap year this fall?

 Although some colleges and universities have announced plans to hold classes on campus in the fall, many uncertainties involving the coronavirus, schooling and large gatherings remain.